I used 5 AI tools to build one app. Here's what broke.

 Scope creep is not a new problem.
 PMI's Pulse of the Profession report has tracked it for over a decade, consistently finding that roughly half of all projects experience uncontrolled scope expansion.
 But traditional scope creep happens in meetings and requirement changes — you can see it coming.
 AI-generated scope creep is different.
 An agent can add an entire feature in a single response, and unless you read every line before merging, you won't notice until the pull request review.
 Or the production bug.

-The real cost is the code you did not need
+What is the real cost of AI-generated code you did not need?

 The most expensive line of code is the one that should not exist.
 It passes tests, it compiles cleanly, and it adds surface area you will maintain forever.
 PMI research has consistently shown that uncontrolled scope expansion is one of the top causes of budget overruns and project failure.
 With AI generating hundreds of lines per response, the window between 'helpful suggestion' and 'unwanted feature' is a single Enter key.